Sportsnet NHL Blackout Explanations

 What will I receive if I have all Sportsnet channels in the Leafs region?

-Viewers with all Sportsnet channels living in the shared Toronto Maple Leafs (Yellow region) and Ottawa Senators (Orange region) territories will be able to access both teams’ games on their designated home channels (Senators games will air on Sportsnet East, while Leafs games will air on Sportsnet Ontario).
+Viewers with all Sportsnet channels living in the Toronto Maple Leafs (Yellow region) territory will be able to access games on Sportsnet Ontario.

 Viewers in the home territories (White region) will only have access to their home region’s games.

 Sportsnet ONE is a 24-hour national sports channel that features over 800 hours annually of compelling live-event programming, the majority in high definition.
 The channel’s line-up is highlighted by the Toronto Blue Jays, Indian Premier League, Major League Baseball, Toronto Raptors, National Basketball Association, Barclays Premier League, UEFA Champions League, Vancouver Canucks, Calgary Flames, Edmonton Oilers, NCAA Football, NCAA Basketball and Ultimate Fighting Championship.